 Our experience

-If you’re getting the McAfee security suite (McAfee Total Protection) anyway, you might as well benefit from the VPN when you can.
-You’ll receive some encryption, so it could be fine for low-risk situations like checking directions on public Wi-Fi or reading a news site in a cafe.
+If you’re getting McAfee Total Protection anyway, you might as well take advantage of the VPN.
+You’ll receive military-grade encryption, so it could be fine for low-risk situations like checking directions on public Wi-Fi or reading a news site in a cafe.

 Who is McAfee Safe Connect VPN best for?